 What happens if your prospective tenant is a freelancer?
 When you’re a landlord, it’s pretty standard to have a minimum set of requirements that your tenants must meet to prequalify or apply to your property.
 Throughout the process, landlords will look at a tenant’s employment status and income to make sure that the applying tenant is likely to make consistent and on-time rent payments.

-This process is especially important if your applicant is a freelancer.
+This process is especially important if your tenant is a freelancer.
 Why?
 Well…

 First, let’s talk about what freelancers are